Last Updated on Tuesday, 20 September 2016 14:05

 Starting in 2002, GOTS and the related quality assurance system was developed by:

 |Japan Organic Cotton Association (JOCA), Japan||www.joca.gr.jp|

-The International Working Group itself is the decisive committee for all relevant structural and political issues related to the Global Organic Textile Standard programme.
+The Advisory Council is the decisive committee for all relevant structural and political issues related to the Global Organic Textile Standard programme.

-The International Working Group has appointed several representatives who operate in a global network to promote GOTS in their regions and around the world.
-To date regional representatives have been appointed in the major sales markets United States, Japan, United Kingdom, Germany/Austria/Switzerland, Denmark/Scandinavia, Japan, Australia/New Zealand as well as in the major processing countries China and India.
+GOTS has appointed several Representatives who operate in a global network to promote GOTS in their respective regions and around the world.
+To date Regional Representatives are appointed in the major sales markets USA/Canada, Germany/Austria/Switzerland, Japan, United Kingdom and in the important processing countries China, India, Bangladesh and Turkey.

-The Technical Committee has the following main functions / authorities:
+The Standards Committee has the following main functions / authorities:

-The GOTS-approved certifiers are tasked with implementation of the GOTS quality assurance system.
-In this context, they work with the operations applying for GOTS certification and use the standard, procedures and tools of the GOTS programme on a daily basis.
-The broad expertise gathered during this work is vital for the IWG in order to establish and further develop a functioning and practical system in the market.
-Based on these considerations, the IWG has formed a Certifiers Council to which each certifier sends a responsible expert.
+The GOTS Approved Certifiers are responsible for the implementation of the GOTS quality assurance system.
+In this function they use the standard, procedures and tools of the GOTS Programme on a daily basis.
+Drawing on the broad expertise gathered during this work is vital for GOTS in order to further develop its functioning and practical system in the market.
+In order to facilitate this, GOTS established the Certifiers Council in which each Approved Certifier is represented by a responsible expert.
 The Certifiers Council has an advisory function with regard to all issues related to the GOTS quality assurance system.
-The collaboration of all approved GOTS certifiers in this unique forum is an important prerequisite for consistent interpretation of the GOTS criteria and requirements.
-Coordinated by the GOTS Technical Director the Certifiers Council submits its proposals to the Technical Committee.
+The collaboration of all approved GOTS certifiers in this unique forum is an important prerequisite for a consistent interpretation of the criteria and requirements of the standard.
+Coordinated by the GOTS Director Standards and Quality Assurance, the Certifiers Council reports its proposals to the Standards Committee.